SinaiHirsh/Portfolio-Project/model_card.md

 **Output:** The output variable is: Loan status (0 is non default 1 is default).

-**Model Architecture:** Using logistic regression, our aim is to predict pobability of default based on the input variables.
+**Model Architecture:** Using logistic regression, our aim is to predict probability of default based on the input variables.

 ## Performance

 The accuracy is quite high both on train and test sets.
-After hyperparameter tuning the train accuracy slightly increased, while the test accuracy decrease a little bit.
+After hyperparameter tuning the train accuracy slightly increased, while the test accuracy decreases a little bit.

 Accuracy on the training data set with the original hyperparameters:  0.8461875739904415